U.S. Treasury to sell $60 bln in bills

-WASHINGTON Oct 18 For details of the U.S. Treasury's auction of 13-week and 26-week bills, see:
+WASHINGTON, Sept 6 For details of the U.S. Treasury's auctions of 13-week and 26-week bills next week, see:

 13-week bills: